derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-28/08/2024 16:18:31 : 3 Database Admins walked into a NoSQL bar.
+29/08/2024 16:18:15 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why are you always smiling?
-That's just my... regular expression.
+What does 'Emacs' stand for?
+'Exclusively used by middle aged computer scientists.'
 <!-- replace-with-joke ends -->